grahammather/tls_cross_sign_playground/README.md

 4. Connect with `ssl.go` using `test-ca-2024.pem`
 5. TLS handshake succeeds because the SSL client can iteratively try each of the intermediates presented by the server, and finds a valid trust chain of `leaf -> test-int-2024 -> test-ca-2024.pem`

+### Other root example (negative test)

+1. Use the `Server serves leaf, 2023 intermediate, and cross-signed 2024 intermediate` Server Bundle Block in `tls.tf`
+2. Connect with `ssl.go` using `other-root.crt`
+3. TLS handshake fails because `other-root.crt` is not a signing authority for either `2023 intermediate` or `cross-signed 2024 intermediate`.